 ninja compilation will now generate the installer after binaries.

-At the moment, installation scripts are not yet complete.
 The binaries can be found in the build directory, such as ngscopeclient in $HOME/scopehal-apps/build/src/ngscopeclient.

 When running ngscopeclient with no arguments, an empty session (Fig. 3.1) is created.
 To perform useful work, you can: